-Install the seal plate gasket (53) on the seal plate.
+Coat the seal plate O-ring (8) with light oil and install it on the seal plate.
 Position the seal plate on a clean flat surface with the impeller side up.

 Unpack the stationary seat and element.
 Subassemble the stationary element in the stationary seat.
 Apply a light coating of oil to the seal plate bore and the O.D. of the of the seal seat.
 Keep the sealing face dry.